adamtheadmin/llama.cpp-api/readme.md

-# LlaMA.cpp Chatbot Restful API
+# LLaMA.cpp Chatbot Restful API

 *This was created using [alpaca api](https://github.com/adamtheadmin/alpaca-chatbot-api) as a base.*